livetrails/targetj/README.md

 ## Why TargetJ?

-Imagine being able to build a front-end project using a single approach for API integration, animation, event handling, and more.
-Now imagine doing it without worrying about asynchronous calls, loops, callbacks, promises, timeouts, CSS, or even HTML.
-That's what TargetJ solves.
-It simplifies the entire development.
+Imagine building a front-end project using a single approach for API integration, animations, event handling, and more—without having to manage asynchronous calls, loops, callbacks, promises, timeouts, CSS, HTML attributes, tags, or HTML nesting.
+That’s exactly what TargetJ offers: it simplifies the entire development process with a new paradigm.

 ## What are targets?